-Drive into spring with a sleek and shiny car for the sunny days ahead.
+Drive into spring with a sleek, shiny vehicle for the sunny days ahead

-The beginning of a new season is always exciting, as people anticipate the change in weather, daily routine and new social activities that often await them.
-Sunday marks the official start of spring and, as the season approaches, the new weather brings spring showers and the need for some spring-cleaning too.
-Although we may dread the annual cleaning procedure, it feels so good to start fresh, clutter-free, for the spring season.
-As we clean out of offices, homes, and cars, I have some tips on the top five ways to spring-clean your automobile.
+The beginning of a new season is always exciting as people anticipate the change in weather, daily routine and new social activities that often lie ahead.
+At this time of year, it also prompts us to dust away the cobwebs with some spring-cleaning.
+Although we may dread the annual cleaning procedure, it feels so good to start fresh and clutter-free for the spring season.
+As we clean out our offices, homes, and cars, I have some tips on the top five ways to spring-clean your automobile.

 After the build-up of harsh winter grime, your mats and carpet will need a deep clean.
 For the best results, start with a stiff brush to remove and loosen the dirt from the material.
 This will allow you to remove all the dirt and debris, especially the remnants trapped within the carpet fibers.
-Take a vacuum to the carpet and mats to remove all dirt, leaving your car floor with a fresh, dirt-free look.
+Vacuum the carpet and mats to remove all dirt, leaving your car floor with a fresh, dirt-free look.

 Clean your windows last in order to prevent them getting dirty from cleaning other parts of the car.
-Try to avoid using glass cleaner, which can be too harsh for car windows: find a cleaner without ammonia to best clean and protect your car windows.
-To avoid leaving towel marks, streaks, or spots, use a microfiber cloth to get a sleek, and blemish-free clean.
-One more thing, don’t forget to roll your windows down and remove all the grime and oil that collects at the top of your window.
-And this will top off your deep spring clean!
+Try to avoid using glass cleaner which can be too harsh for car windows – find a cleaner without ammonia to best clean and protect them.
+To avoid leaving towel marks, streaks or spots, use a microfiber cloth and enjoy a sleek and blemish-free clean.
+One more thing; don’t forget to roll your windows down and remove all the grime and oil that collects at the top of your window.
+And this will top off your deep spring-clean!

-For this spring, clean out and clear out your car of any clutter or dirt.
-These top five ways to spring-clean your car will leave your car fresh and squeaky-clean.
+This spring, clean out and clear out your car of any clutter or dirt.
+These top five tips for spring-cleaning your car will leave your car fresh and squeaky-clean.